Gobinathank/End-To-End-IPL-2025-Data-Analytics-Project-/README.md

 # ipl-2025-analysis
-End To End Cricket Data Analytics Project Using Web Scraping, Python, Pandas and Power BI this project aims to find the best Indian playing eleven from IPL 2025 data for the upcoming T20 WC
+ this is End To End  Data Analytics Project Using Web Scraping, Python, Pandas and Power BI this project aims to find the best Indian playing eleven from IPL 2025 data for the upcoming T20 WC